yajurved987/yajurved987/README.md

 ✉️ yjayavarapu@gmail.com

-> *“Data is only as valuable as the decisions it enables.”*
+> *“AI may automate tasks, but it still depends on humans to make it work.”*